ishmumzaman/Winter-2024-projects/Hangman/readme.md

 You can provide hints or display previously guessed letters to assist the user.
 You can adapt the script to run in a graphical interface rather than the console for a more interactive feel.

-## Conclusion

-This Hangman script offers a simple yet engaging way to practice Python.
-It demonstrates string manipulation, list handling, loops, and conditional checks.
-It is a foundational project that can be expanded with new features to turn it into a more dynamic and challenging game.